kumarsiddy/potato_timer/README.md

 ## Feedback

 Your feedback is highly valuable.
-If my submission isn't accepted, I'd greatly appreciate your insights on how I could enhance the code, architecture, or any aspects within it.
+If my submission isn't accepted, I'd greatly appreciate your insights on how I could have enhanced the code, architecture, or any aspects within it.